**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 7. Plan ahead for market volatility by keeping extra cash reserves available.
 This allows quick action during unexpected price swings.

-8. Avoid making decisions derived from emotions like fear or greed by sticking to a strategy written in advance.
+8. Avoid making decisions based on emotions like fear or greed by sticking to a strategy written in advance.

-9. Also each week critique trades to identify mistakes and improve plans.
-Adjusting strategies ensures growth over time although staying prepared for market changes.
+9. Regularly review trades to identify mistakes and improve plans.
+Adjusting strategies ensures growth over time while staying prepared for market changes.

-Tools and Approaches for Overseeing Risks in Day Trading
+Tools and Approaches for Managing Risks in Day Trading

 Use smart tools to track price patterns, trends, and market data.
 Stay calm and plan ahead to handle risks without letting emotions take over.